UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 The text after each line of code is called a "comment".
-Anything that follows after the hash (or octothorpe) symbol `#` is ignored by R when it executes code.
+Anything that follows after the hash symbol `#` is ignored by R when it executes code.

 Really small or large numbers get a scientific notation: